JamesMcGuigan/recruitment-technical-tests/Sliide/README.md

 | active_user_count | INTEGER | REQUIRED |

-Notes (unimplemented):
+Notes :
-1. event_date is UTC.
+1. TODO: event_date is UTC.
 Our users are based in the US.
-2. We say a user is active if the engagement time is at least 3 seconds and any valuable events occurred at least once.
+2. DONE: We say a user is active if the engagement time is at least 3 seconds and any valuable events occurred at least once